 22) Newman (Seinfeld)

 -“I’ve looked into his eyes…he’s pure evil.”
 That’s a quote from Jerry Seinfeld on his arch-nemesis Newman.
 Not only was Newman a mail man who “controlled information,” he was a devious jackass who was more selfish than Jerry, George, Elaine and Kramer put together.
 But he was always a thorn in Jerry’s side.
-How about the time he ratted him out to his barber that he was getting a haircut from someone else.
-Or how about when he told Jerry’s parents that he and his girlfriend were making out during Schindler’s List.
+How about the time he ratted him out to his barber that he was getting haircuts from someone else.
+Or how about when he told Jerry’s parents he and his girlfriend were making out during Schindler’s List.
 Always be aware of Mr. Newman, especially when there are chunky wrappers around.

 21) John Kreese (The Karate Kid)

 -We all remember the line: “Sweep the leg.”
 This man wanted nothing more than to ruin with the lives of Daniel LaRusso and Mr. Miyagi.
 How can you not fear the man who’s leader of the Cobra Kai dojo?
 Although he gets humiliated by Miyagi on several occasions, he always comes back for more.
 “Cobra Kai…never die!”

 -He’s notorious for killing an opponent in the previous Kumite.
 He holds numerous Kumite records.
 That is until Frank Dux comes to town.
 But what really made him scary were his last two fights before going up against Dux in the finals.
 He ripped off Ray Jackson’s Harley-Davidson head band and put him in the hospital.
 And then in the semi-finals, he kills his opponent and shouts at Dux, “You are next” while the entire room is still observing a moment of silence for the guy he just killed.
 Wow.
 What a jackass.